TR EN

 OBJECTIVES AND CONTENTS

-Contents of the Course Unit: Contents of the course include the subjects such as notion of space and its components, construction-building concept, fundamental factors affecting building planning and design, function analyses, buildings in terms of their typology, their categorisation, design, principles of planning and space organisation.
+Contents of the Course Unit: The course content covers the concept of space and its components, the concept of structure and building, fundamental factors affecting building planning and design, functional analyses, buildings according to their typology, classification, design, planning, and principles of spatial organization.

 KEY LEARNING OUTCOMES OF THE COURSE UNIT (On successful completion of this course unit, students/learners will or will be able to)